-In a contactless payment, not so much.
 Here’s some information about what contactless payments are all about, and why they’re so secure:

 A contactless payment, as the name suggests, doesn’t require any physical contact between the buyer’s smartphone or credit card and the POS.
 You might also have heard the term NFC, which stands for “near field communication”.
 It’s the technology that powers contactless payments through a type of radio frequency identification (called RFID).
 NFC transactions take place over a specific radio frequency that enables the card or smartphone to communicate with the payment reader when they’re close together (usually 10 centimetres or less).

 Accept Apple Pay and chip cards everywhere.